JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 `fit`/`predict` signatures already consists only of objects implement the [`LearnAPI.RandomAccess`](@ref) interface (most tables¹, arrays³, and tuples thereof).

-To opt out of supporting the MLUtils.jl interface altogether, an implementation must overload the trait, [`LearnAPI.data_interface(learner)`](@ref).
+To opt out of supporting the MLCore.jl interface altogether, an implementation must overload the trait, [`LearnAPI.data_interface(learner)`](@ref).
 See [Data interfaces](@ref data_interfaces) for details.